kianzohoury/VAE/README.md

 the decoder can reconstruct $X$.

 #### Reconstruction Error
-So if $X' \neq X$, how do we ensure that $X' \approx X$?
-Like many convex optimization problems, we train the model with a cost function that must be minimized.
-Two commonly used loss functions for autoencoders include: _Binary Cross Entropy (BCE)_ and _Mean Squared Error (MSE)_.
+How do we ensure that $X' \approx X$?
+Like many convex optimization (minimization) problems, we iteratively update the model's parameters using gradient descent, which requires us to compute the gradient of some cost function w.r.t the parameters.
+Two commonly used cost functions for autoencoders include: _Binary Cross Entropy (BCE)_ and _Mean Squared Error (MSE)_.
 While both have been successfully used in practice, there are reasons why MSE may actually be a safer choice (in fact, I had better results with it, but YMMV):

-1. BCE is asymmetric for regression [].
+1. BCE is asymmetric [].
 While this property is useful for classification, where you may want to penalize false positives more than false negatives (or vice versa), it does not make much sense to penalize a pixel value of 0.6 more than 0.4 (supposing the true value is 0.5).